 Reading Borough Council granted us planning permission and the Environment Agency have granted us licences to use the river.
 We’ve had strong links with the Reading Sustainability Centre from the start, as well as with Transition Town Reading and the Greater Reading Environment Network.
 We’ve had help from Low Carbon Hub and we’re a member of Community Energy England.

-How will we make sure that everyone in Reading is involved?
+How will we involve everyone in Reading?

 In coming months, as our plans develop, we’ll do more to open the project up to everyone in Reading.
 We’re already planning presentation for other local groups and we’re hoping to be able to offer presentations to schools, local businesses and whoever else wants one.
 Our upcoming events are listed here.